ForgingAntiquity/forgingantiquity.github.io/conference.md

 <a name="Programme"/>
 #### Programme
-Papers will run from 2-6pm on Friday and 9-4pm on Saturday.
-A detailed programme will be uploaded soon.
+The conference will run from 2.00–6.00 pm on Friday 13th and 10.00–4.00 pm on Saturday 14th of October, with the keynote lecture by John Melville Jones on Friday afternoon.
+A full program will be placed here soon.

 [Back to top](/conference#quicklinks)